 Metrics are also needed to assist Regional HUD staff when they review grantee's AFH Tool.
 We are assured that the Assessment Tool will include opportunities to provide local knowledge and local data.
 How can HUD regional staff be expected to reasonably assess local data provided from grantees throughout a multiple-state region?
-An explanation of how HUDs staff will review the AFH, including the contributing factors, must be provided in the revised Tool.
-Metrics must be provided to facilitate a fair and consistent review of AFH submittals.
+The revised Tool must include metrics and approval standards which are glaringly absent from the current version of the Tool.
+HUD Regional staff will need this guidance to facilitate a fair and consistent review of AFH submittals.

 Each jurisdiction, across the nation is unique.
 As such, we have the right and the ability to efficiently direct local funds to have a positive impact on affirmatively furthering fair housing.
-Douglas County believes it is imperative to refine the intent, provide clear definitions, establish metrics and set clear parameters in the Tool.
+Douglas County believes it is imperative to refine the intent, provide clear definitions, establish metrics and set measurable parameters in the Tool.
 These steps are required to assist grantees and public housing authorities to move forward in successfully affirmatively furthering fair housing.
 Refinements of the Tool, followed by a 60-day comment period, are essential to this public process and will allow us to continue serving Douglas County residents in meaningful ways.